Nasal Flu Vaccine link

 Please be aware that we can only accept paracetamol oral suspension in 5ml sachets (if the dose required is 7.5ml, parents must provide an oral syringe or a 2.5ml spoon).
 The correct number of sachets should be brought in to school on the day they are required, in a sealed envelope clearly stating the pupil's name, class and date.
 We are no longer able to accept paracetamol oral suspension in bottles or to keep large amounts in school.

 A consent form must be completed at all times giving permission for school staff to administer medicines.
+This form can be found at the bottom of this page in pdf format.

 The purpose of an individual healthcare plan for a child with medical needs is to identify and clarify the level of support that is needed.
 Not all children who have medical needs will require an individual plan.
 If you think your child may need an individual healthcare plan please speak to a member of staff.